 Address: Malone Hall 223, 3400 N Charles St.

 Baltimore, MD 21218

-I design and build reliable networked systems with provable guaratees, drawing techniques from formal methods, distributed systems, and control theory.
-Recent projects:
+Our lab designs and builds reliable networked systems with provable guaratees, drawing techniques from formal methods, distributed systems, and control theory.
+See a few samples of our projects:

 Liveness Verification of Stateful Networks